 Sorry to disappoint you boys and gals

-I know you were waiting for the pic
+I know you were waiting for the pic - The Fake Profile

 If it walks like a duck and it quacks like a duck (and thanks to Instagram makes a face like a duck) it's probably a duck.
 Fake profiles are often easy to spot.
 Stock images used for profile pictures, filled with pre-canned catch phrases for describing some experiences and usually pushing identical updates to some other profiles out there.
 Here's a news flash for you, there is something called Google Image search, your stock photo is not gonna fly here nor will your "big clumsy model hands" (see picture)